magento/devdocs/guides/v2.0/cloud/before/before-setup-env-install.md

 * Magento authentication keys set up and configured in the project and local

 ## Next steps
 We recommend fully deploying this base Magento template across to Staging and Production.
 For details, see [Deployment workflow]({{ page.baseurl }}cloud/reference/discover-deploy.html).
-You should deploy prior to branching and developing to get an understanding of deploying Magento Enterprise Cloud Edition.
+You should deploy prior to branching and developing to get an understanding of deploying Magento Commerce.

 When you are ready, start developing in your initial code branch.
 You can have up to 8 active branches including the Master.